David & Layla

-David & Layla is a 2005 independent film directed by Jay Jonroy.
+David & Layla is a 2005 independent film written and directed by Jay Jonroy.

 Plot

 Inspired by a true story, sparks fly when a Jew and a Kurdish Muslim fall in love in New York.
-David (David Moscow), TV host of "Sex & Happiness", becomes smitten with the voluptuous Layla (Shiva Rose) - a mysterious, sensual dancer who turns out to be a refugee from Kurdistan, fleeing from Saddam's regime.
+David (David Moscow), TV host of "Sex & Happiness", becomes smitten with the voluptuous Layla (Shiva Rose) - a mysterious, sensual dancer who turns out to be a refugee from Kurdistan, fleeing from Saddam Hussein's regime.
 David's reckless pursuit of Layla sets off an unveiling of the similarities and contrasts of their ancient cultures.
 His lust grows into love as he discovers in stunning Layla a sensitive, intelligent war survivor with a rich culture that echoes his own.
 But their families are dead set against their unlikely romance.
 Faced with deportation, Layla must choose: David or Dr. Ahmad?
 Will David and Layla follow their hearts and blast through centuries of religious animosity?

 Written, produced, and directed by Jay Jonroy aka J.J.
 Alani, this film was inspired by the true story of the Kurdish Muslim-Jewish couple Alwan Jaff and her husband David Ruby who now live in Paris.
 Both appear in cameo roles in the film.